Jean-François Bouchard: C2

-Photography & Visual Art
+Photography and visual art

 Bouchard is a photographer and has held exhibitions in Montreal, Paris, Miami, and Toronto.
-His photo series Transpose, which features transgender men in various stages of transition, was presented at Arsenal Contemporary (Montréal and Toronto) and awarded the Nannen Prize in 2017.
+His photo series Transpose, which features transgender men in various stages of transition, was presented at Arsenal Contemporary (Montreal and Toronto) and awarded the Nannen Prize in 2017.
 It also received a Pride Photo Award in 2015.

 He also received the LUX Award from Infopresse on two occasions.

-His previous solo exhibitions have been shown at SAS Gallery and The Sherbrooke Museum while he has participated in group shows such as the Paris Nuit Blanche, the Miami Nuit Blanche and Art Souterrain in Montréal.
+His previous solo exhibitions have been shown at SAS Gallery and the Sherbrooke Museum, and he has participated in group shows such as Paris Nuit Blanche, Miami Nuit Blanche and Art Souterrain in Montréal.

-In April 2019, his new exhibition In Guns We Trust was presented at Arsenal Contemporary in New York City.
-It consisted of photographs and a video installation exploring the very extremes of gun culture in the USA.
-The Magenta Foundation published a book on the works that is distributed by Thames & Hudson of London.
-Douglas Coupland wrote the foreword note of the book and the curated the exhibition.
-Artnet chose the exhibition as one of the “Must See Shows in NYC”.
-This body of work was also featured in the Washington Post, WIRED and the British Journal of Photography.
+In April 2019, his exhibition In Guns We Trust was presented at Arsenal Contemporary in New York City.
+It consisted of photographs and a video installation exploring the very extremes of gun culture in the United States.
+The Magenta Foundation published a book on these works that is distributed by Thames & Hudson of London.
+Douglas Coupland wrote the foreword note of the book and curated the exhibition.
+Artnet chose the exhibition as one of the "Must-See Shows in NYC".
+This body of work was also featured in The Washington Post, Wired and the British Journal of Photography.

-Edward Burtynsky is quoted in the book explaining: “Through his surreal series of images and installations, Bouchard parses the extremity of this marginalized gun culture at ground zero, their place of worship.
+In the Thames & Hudson book, Edward Burtynsky notes: "Through his surreal series of images and installations, Bouchard parses the extremity of this marginalized gun culture at ground zero, their place of worship.
 In his brief essay, Douglas Coupland brings us a sharp and insightful take on this culture.
-This book is a must-have for curious minds trying to comprehend the perplexing condition in which we find ourselves.”
+This book is a must-have for curious minds trying to comprehend the perplexing condition in which we find ourselves."

-The Exile from Babylon body of work was presented in New York City and was a featured exhibition at Contact Photography Festival in Toronto in 2023.
-ArtForum selected the NYC exhibition in its “Editor’s Picks”.
+The Exile from Babylon body of work was presented in New York City as a featured exhibition at the Contact Photography Festival in Toronto in 2023.
+ArtForum listed the New York exhibition among its Editor’s Picks.

-In 2024, PowerHouse Books of New York City will publish The New Cubans and exhibitions will be presented in America and Cuba in the fall.
+In 2024, PowerHouse Books of New York City published The New Cubans, and exhibitions were presented in the United States and Cuba in the fall.

 Personal life

-Bouchard is married to Manon Brouillette, former CEO of Verizon Consumer Group in 2022.
+Bouchard is married to Manon Brouillette, former CEO of Verizon Consumer Group, in 2022.
 They have four children and live in New York City and Montreal.